-On 5th February, Tate Britain presents an extensive exhibition of legendary photographer Don McCullin's greatest works.
+On 16th September, Tate Liverpool presents an extensive exhibition of legendary photographer Don McCullin's greatest works.
 In 2016, he won the Oldie Witness of the Year Award.
 Rosie Boycott explains

 Don McCullin probably knows more about war than anyone else in Britain.
 He’s been covering global conflict since the early 1960s and his images – of shell-shocked faces, grieving widows, traumatised children – have taught us more about the human toll of conflict than any number of words.
 He always goes to war firmly on the side of the victims and it is that compassion and empathy that has made him the most celebrated war photographer of our time.